All Episodes

 They did great work.

-It's a it's a phenomenal thing.
+It's a phenomenal thing.

-I've never said that government's totally worried, but I can tell you the people running the government right now don't know what in the hell they're doing, and this program predates Obama and any of his people arriving on the scene, and we're just lucky they didn't shut it down.
+I've never said the government's totally worth it, but I can tell you the people running the government right now don't know what in the hell they're doing.

 We're just lucky that they didn't decide this trip was worthless because they've pretty much said that everything else about NASA is.